DAAD Scholarship (2019-2023) at the Graduate School Practices of Literature, University of Münster, Germany

 - applicants must have received their Master’s degree (i.e. taken their last final exam) no more than six years prior to the time when the DAAD receives the nomination letter

 - applicants should not have resided in Germany for more than fifteen months prior to the nomination to the DAAD

 Please also refer to the DAAD website for current information and their guidelines for foreign applicants.

-Applications to the Graduate School must be submitted in written form (in English or German, preferably via email as one PDF file) and should include:
+Applications to the GSPoL should be submitted in written form (via email as a single PDF file) and include the following:

-- a letter of motivation giving reasons for the application to the GS PoL
+- letter of motivation stating the reasons for the application to the GSPoL

-- proof that the applicant has completed a qualifying degree (usually an master's degree) with a final grade of 2,0 (B) or better (according to § 5, Abs.
-1 and 2 in the study regulations)
+- proof that the applicant has completed a master's degree (usually in literary studies) with a final grade of "gut" (2.0) (according to § 5 (1) of the GSPoL study regulations)

-- proof of language skills according to appendix A (Anhang A) in the study regulations
+- proof of German, English and, possibly, additional foreign language skills according to § 5 (2) of the GSPoL study regulations

-- a project proposal of about 10 pages in length, including a title, table of contents, abstract, detailed outline (of the topic, its originality and significance, aims and methodology), as well as a work and time schedule and a bibliography
+- project proposal of about 10 pages in length, including a title, table of con-tents, detailed outline (of the topic; its originality and significance; aims and methodology), as well as a bibliography

 Graduate School Practices of Literature